nds-org/developer-tutorial/README.md

 }
 ```

-#### Loading a Custom Spec into NDSLabs
+#### Loading a Custom Spec into NDS Labs
-Run the following command to log into the NDSLabs CLI as admin:
+Run the following command to log into the NDS Labs CLI as admin:
 ```bash
 ndslabsctl login admin
 ```

 NOTE: The default admin password is "admin"

-Then, run the following command to load this custom spec into NDSLabs:
+Then, run the following command to load this custom spec into NDS Labs:
 ```bash
 ndslabsctl add service -f spec.json
 ```